orbs-network/single-nominator/README.md

 ### 4. Single nominator

 This is the setup implemented in this repo.
-It's a simplified version of the nominator pool that supports a single nominator and does not need to protect this nominator from the contract deployer as they are the same entity.
+It's a very simplified version of the nominator pool that supports a single nominator and does not need to protect this nominator from the contract deployer as they are the same entity.

 <img src="https://i.imgur.com/YPuRUqr.png" width=900 />

 If you have a single nominator that holds all stake for validation, this is the most secure setup you can use.
+On top of the simplicity, this contract provides the owner with multiple emergency safeguards that can recover stake even in extreme scenarios like *Elector* upgrades that break the recover stake interface.